A New Broadband Spectral State in the Ultraluminous X-ray Source Holmberg IX X-1: Summary and Conclusions

 \section{Summary and Conclusions}

 We have presented results from a series of five new coordinated \xmm+\nustar\ X-ray observations program on the ULX \hoix\ performed in late 2020 (bringing the total number of broadband observations with high-energy coverage from \nustar\ to 11), focusing on the broadband ($\sim$0.3--40.0\,keV) spectral evolution exhibited by this source.
 While \hoix\ has previously shown evidence for remarkably stable high-energy emission above $\sim$10--15\,keV (despite clear variations at lower energies), the first three of these new observations reveal a new `soft' state in which the observed high-energy flux has collapsed.
 The last two observations show a recovery in the hard X-ray flux, which returns to its previously stable level.
 We consider a variety of different possible scenarios for this sudden collapse in high-energy flux, allowing for the origin of the high-energy emission to be either a Compton up-scattering corona around a non-magnetic accretor or an accretion column onto a magnetized accretor (using the known ULX pulsars as a template), as the nature of the accretor in \hoix\ currently remains uncertain.
 These scenarios include obscuration by the geometrically thick super-Eddington accretion disc expected in this system (possible for both the corona and accretion column origins for the high-energy emission), a transition into the propeller regime (should the high-energy emission come from an accretion column) and the destruction and re-formation of a corona analogous to the event recently seen from the AGN 1ES\,1927+654.
+Our current view is that the latter may be the most plausible explanation, though a definitive conclusion is challenging with the available data.

 The interpretation of the high-energy emission in \hoix\ has an important impact on the inferred behaviour of the thermal component assumed to be associated with the innermost accretion disc (the \diskpbb\ component in the spectral models utilized here) in the luminosity--temperature plane.
 Should this arise in a corona, the multi-epoch data for this component appear to trace out two distinct luminosity--temperature tracks similar to the results seen from the ULX NGC\,1313 X-1: a higher-flux/lower-temperature track and a lower-flux/higher-temperature track, each of which shows a positive correlation between luminosity and temperature.
 Should the high-energy emission instead arise from an accretion column the behaviour is more complex, with the new soft-state observations separating themselves from the other high-flux observations that have `normal' levels of high-energy emission.
 It could still be the case that two distinct luminosity--temperature tracks (similar to NGC\,1313 X-1) are seen outside of this new soft-state, but with only two such epochs currently available this remains highly speculative.
 Understanding the nature of this soft-state and the luminosity--temperature behaviour of the accretion disc in \hoix\ are closely linked, but further broadband observations of \hoix\ will be required to shed more light on these issues.